Undergraduate Course

 Assessment is 100% coursework through a mixture of group and individual assignments.
 In the final year, 25% of your assessment will be for a personal project.

-Your year on work placement will take place between stages two and three of your studies.
+You can take an optional industrial placement year between stages two and three of your studies.

 Who will teach you